RESOURCES

 Aug 2

-Welcome to post number eight of our color series!
-Today we’ll be talking about the color brown.
 I’m excited to share more insight into this natural and peaceful color and explain how it can best be used in marketing to appeal to your audience.

 In this series, we will be heavily referencing Kassia St. Clair’s book The Secret Lives of Color.
 Her introductions to each color, and short stories on the most popular ones, are a beautiful history on how color names originated.
-I’ve only selected four of her famous tones to highlight, but the book is full of fascinated stories and tales from each hue, so be sure to pick up a copy!
+I’ve only selected four of her famous tones to highlight, but the book is full of fascinating stories and tales from each hue, so be sure to pick up a copy!

-In each post, you’ll learn…
+In this post, you’ll learn…

 • The artistic history of the color